Erosion Control Blankets - A Helpful Illustrated Guide

 - Maintenance tips to correctly install and preserve your erosion blanket

-Once Vegetation is Established, Should I Remove the Erosion Control Blanket?
+Once Vegetation is Established, Should I Remove the Soil Erosion Control Mat?

 Erosion control blankets have many benefits, as you'll see later in the article.
 Removing them might seem like a good idea once the roots are established, but there are many reasons you shouldn't remove them once installed.
 Getting rid of it too early can ruin everything you've worked for, rendering the process useless.